joshlevinson/Sample-WP2Markdown/Uncategorized/data-transfer.md

 #### 2. Updating the Smart Insight database using FTPS

  If you have an existing SFTP/FTPS server that you use, then we can link it so that you can transfer files to and from Suite.
-To use your SFTP/FTPS server you just need to provideÂ Emarsys Support with the following details, and they can then arrange for the facility to be configured for you:
+To use your SFTP/FTPS server you just need to provide Emarsys Support with the following details, and they can then arrange for the facility to be configured for you:

 - Server name
 - Login